BiDAlab/HuMIdb/README.md

 ![](https://github.com/BiDAlab/HuMIdb/blob/master/Table_1.png)
 Table 1.
 Description of all sensor signals captured in HuMIdb.
 E=Event-based acquisition.
 The timestamp parameter is captured for all sensors.

 Fig. 1 shows all tasks included in the HuMIdb.
-The task *a* s designed to acquire keystroking from fixed and free text.
+The task *a* is designed to acquire keystroking from fixed and free text.
 In tasks *b* and *d*, the users have to perform both swipe up and swipe down gestures to complete both tasks, meanwhile the task *c* is focused on tap gestures.
 Tasks *e* and *f* are designed to draw in the air with the smartphone a circle and a cross respectively.
 Task *g* records the user saying *‘I am not a robot’*, and finally, in task *h* the user has to draw with the finger the digits 0 to 9 over the touchscreen.
 Note that the 14 sensors available (see Table 1) are acquired during the execution of all tasks, although some sensors present a key role in some of them.
 For example, the accelerometer signal is captured during the entire session even though it could be more relevant in tasks *e* and *f*.
 This heterogeneous information can be used to improve the patterns obtained from the main sensor for each task.
 Additionally, all tasks have a right swipe button that is acquired in addition to the swipe patterns.

 ![](https://github.com/BiDAlab/HuMIdb/blob/master/Figure_1.png)